 Let in more light and make a room feel spacious with skylights.
 Use space-saving wall sconces instead of lamps on bedside tables or nightstands.
 You can also make a small bedroom feel bigger by limiting your color scheme to two or three colors or a monochromatic look.

-Think outside the box for attractive, useful master bedroom decor.
+Think outside the box for attractive, useful primary bedroom decor.
 Electronic devices in the bedroom may keep you up, but watching TV can lull you to sleep.
 Mount a flat screen TV on a wall, hide it in a cabinet or put it on a dresser.
 Choose a model with a remote control and timer so it goes off when you drift off.